 Buprenorphine is a drug that can be used to treat opioid dependence.
 This treatment was first approved in 1995 and it is currently used in more than 44 countries across the world.
 It is considered to be safer compared to other substitutes because of its slower dissociation from receptors and lower levels of respiratory depression.
 As such, it provides options for less frequent dosing.
 However, it also means that detoxification is more difficult.

-Burpee or-hire is considered controversial as a treatment option for opioid addiction because it still has a negative impact on the brain.
+Burpee or hire is considered controversial as a treatment option for opioid addiction because it still has a negative impact on the brain.
 For instance, it may cause cognitive and psychomotor impairment as well as issues with memory.
-Physical symptoms of use could include nausea and some difficulties breathing.
+Physical symptoms of use could include nausea and some difficulty breathing.
 Due to this, many experts recommend an abstinence approach where no substitute is used for treatment.

 What Does An Abstinence Based Recovery Involve?

-Abstinence based recovery plans from an opioid addiction will usually begin with a complete detoxification.
+Abstinence-based recovery plans from opioid addiction will usually begin with a complete detoxification.
 Medical professionals will use a controlled environment to ensure that all the opioids leave an individual’s system so that they can complete a treatment plan.
 This will usually be part of an inpatient program.

 Since the positive sensations opioids provide are so powerful it is common for patients who receive inpatient treatment to be at risk of relapse once they return to their normal lives.
 That’s why intensive outpatient treatment options are often used as well.

 Outpatient services can help ensure that a patient continues to access the support they need to remain on their treatment plan and complete a full recovery.
 This may include group and individual therapy sessions.
 Telemedicine services may also be used to provide a more flexible solution and continue to support a patient remotely.